 I only worked there for a 6 month period at a student position but it was a very friendly workplace.
 As a student planner/draftsman my superiors felt very confident in my work and allowed me to work mainly independently with guidance on tasks.
 This allowed me to work at my pace and complete projects faster.

-Graduate Assistant Life Time (Current Employee) – Greenville, NC – June 1, 2015
+IT Help Desk/ Lab Consultant (Current Employee) – Greenville, NC – December 8, 2015

 Very Chill gig!
 Management is terrible!
 Give a mediocre person some power and they don't know how to act.
 The supervisor treats his students workers like they're not important.
 Very sarcastic all of the time to the point where it's annoying.
 He has mini spies that that he calls "Team Leads" who creep around, observe everything you do, and then goes back and tell him.
 He's fires you immediately based of what they told him and don't even give you a chance to defend yourself.
 Half of the time they're doing wrong themselves.
 Other than that, it's cool but don't trust anyone!